American Chinese cuisine: Popular culture

-Many American films (for example: The Godfather; Ghostbusters; The Lost Boys; The Naked Gun; Crossing Delancey; Paid in Full; and Inside Out) involve scenes where Chinese take-out food is eaten from oyster pails.
-A consistent choice of cuisine in all these cases, however, might just be an indicator of its popularity.
-A running gag in Dallas is Cliff Barnes' fondness for inexpensive Chinese take-out food, as opposed to his nemesis J. R. Ewing frequenting fine restaurants.
+Many American films (for example: The Godfather; Ghostbusters; The Lost Boys; The Naked Gun; Crossing Delancey; Paid in Full; and Inside Out) include scenes where Chinese take-out food is eaten from oyster pails.
+The consistent choice of cuisine, however, might just be an indicator of its popularity.
+A running gag in Dallas is Cliff Barnes' fondness for inexpensive Chinese take-out food, in contrast to his nemesis J. R. Ewing, who frequents fine restaurants.